yuummmer/fairy-core/decisions/0004-rulepack-organization.md

 This structure keeps licensing and sharing clean: public baselines remain reusable, while client overlays stay private.

+### Distribution model (two-tier)

+We use a practical hybrid model that works well for open contribution:

+**Tier 1: Community rulepack repos** (where contributors work):
+- Separate repositories, CC0-licensed, owned by individuals, organizations, or the community
+- Examples: `fairy-rulepack-darwincore`, `fairy-rulepack-client-herbarium`, `fairy-rulepack-obis-dwc`
+- This is where PRs happen, issues live, and docs evolve
+- Enables external contribution velocity without requiring fairy-core maintainer involvement

+**Tier 2: Verified snapshots inside fairy-core**:
+- Periodically "import" tagged releases from community repos into `src/fairy/rulepacks/<PACK_ID>/vX_Y_Z.yaml`
+- These become the batteries-included rulepacks that ship with the CLI
+- Only bring in versions that are comfortable to support
+- Provides stable "official" rulepacks with clean support boundaries

+**Vendoring approach:**
+- **Git subtree** (recommended): Pulls rulepack repos into a subfolder while keeping history.
+Great for "import release tag" workflows.
+- **Simple copy on release** (for early stage): Copy `v0_1_0.yaml` into core, record upstream repo + tag in `SOURCE.txt` or folder `README.md`
+- **Submodules**: Avoid unless already using submodules (usually annoying)

+**Governance:**
+- External rulepack repos should include:
+  - `README.md`: What it validates, example inputs/outputs
+  - `CHANGELOG.md`: Version history
+  - `LICENSE`: CC0
+  - Minimal CI: Schema validation and demo run producing golden JSON/MD output
+- In fairy-core, treat vendored rulepacks as "compiled artifacts":
+  - Don't accept random edits in core without pointing back to upstream
+  - Edits should be made upstream, then re-imported

+This model provides:
+- External contribution velocity ✅
+- Stable "official" rulepacks shipped with the tool ✅
+- Clean support boundaries ✅

 ### Versioning

 **Rulepack versions:**